flowground/amazonaws-com-globalaccelerator-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdateAcceleratorAttributes
-### Update the attributes for an accelerator.
-To see an AWS CLI example of updating an accelerator to enable flow logs, scroll down to <b>Example</b>.
+> Update the attributes for an accelerator.
+To see an AWS CLI example of updating an accelerator to enable flow logs, scroll down to <b>Example</b>.<br/>

 #### Input Parameters
 * `Action` - _required_